Hydrospheredata/hydro-serving/docs/src/main/paradox/tutorials/monitoring/isolation_forest_anomaly_detection.md

 $ hs cluster use local
 ```

-Also you should have a target regression model already be deployed on the cluster.
+Also, you should have a target regression model already deployed on the cluster.
 You can find the source code of the target model here.

 ## Model training

 As a monitoring model we will use an autoregressive stateful IsolationForest model, which will be continuously retrained on a window of 5 consequent data samples.

-We will skip most of the data preparation steps just for the sake of simplicity.
+We will skip most of the data preparation steps, for the sake of simplicity.

 Python
 :   @@snip[train.py](snippets/isolation_forest_anomaly_detection/train.py) { #main-section }